Robert P. Parker

-Advised U.S. company in investigation by the U.S. Department of Commerce and Federal Bureau of Investigation regarding exportation issues.
-FBI commended the company for its handling of the situation.
+Advised a U.S. company in an investigation by the U.S. Department of Commerce and Federal Bureau of Investigation regarding

 Represented the California Public Utilities Commission at a trial before a Federal Energy Regulatory Commission ALJ concerning contracts executed following the bankruptcy of Pacific Gas and Electric.
-The case settled as part of a global CPUC-PGE agreement.
+The case, following

 Advised a major Asian company in connection with the termination of a long-standing license agreement; the matter was resolved without litigation through a unique "technology audit."

-Represented Carnival Corporation in a decade-long dispute with the U.S. Government over harbor maintenance fees assessed on cruise lines.
-Resulted in partial victory for Carnival.
+Represented Carnival Corporation in a decade-long dispute with the U.S. government over harbor maintenance fees assessed on cruise lines.
+Resulted in a partial victory for Carnival.

 Represented Mitsubishi Heavy Industries in an ITC Section 337 proceeding involving air conditioning condensers.